 The charts below show potential movements at the time of promotion from assistant to associate and from associate to full.
-The cells in the table labeled "Promotion criteria have been met" correspond to promotions where the achievements in the file meet the expected requirements (with no consideration about the length of time at rank and step) for a promotion, whereas cells identified as accelerated movement correspond to promotions where the achievements in the file go above and beyond the expected requirements.
+The cells in the table labeled "Promotion criteria have been met" correspond to promotions where the achievements in the file meet the expected requirements (with no consideration about the length of time at rank and step) for a promotion whereas cells identified as accelerated movement correspond to promotions where the achievements in the file go above and beyond the expected requirements.
 Cells labeled as "Lateral" correspond to promotions where the achievements in the file meet only the minimal requirements for promotion.

-CHAR CHART I - PROMOTION FROM ASSISTANT PROFESSOR TO ASSOCIATE PROFESSOR To Associate Professor ц.
-Steps Ι II III IV ssistant essor I, II, III, IV Promotion criteria have been met 2-yr acceleration 4-yr acceleration 6-yr acceleration A V Lateral Promotion criteria have been met 2-yr acceleration 4-yr acceleration From VI - Lateral Promotion criteria have been met 2-yr acceleration c.
+CHART I - PROMOTION FROM ASSISTANT PROFESSOR TO ASSOCIATE PROFESSOR c.
 Overlapping Steps

-CHART II - PROMOTION FROM ASSOCIATE PROFESSOR TO FULL PROFESSOR sor I sor II
+To Assoc From Steps Ι II III IV Assistant Professor I, II, III, IV Promotion criteria have been met 2-yr acceleration 4-yr acceleration 6-yr acceleration V Lateral Promotion criteria have been met 2-yr acceleration 4-yr acceleration VI - Lateral Promotion criteria have been met 2-yr acceleration

-To Full Professor e Steps Ι II III IV From Associate Professor I, II, III Promotion criteria have been met 3-yr acceleration 6-yr acceleration 9-yr acceleration IV Lateral Promotion criteria have been met 3-yr acceleration 6-yr acceleration V Lateral Promotion criteria have been met 3-yr acceleration
+CHART II - PROMOTION FROM ASSOCIATE PROFESSOR TO FULL PROFESSOR To Full Professor From Steps Ι II III IV Associate Professor I, II, III Promotion criteria have been met 3-yr acceleration 6-yr acceleration 9-yr acceleration IV Lateral Promotion criteria have been met 3-yr acceleration 6-yr acceleration V - Lateral Promotion criteria have been met 3-yr acceleration